KozGit/DOOM-3-BFG-VR/README.txt

 4) NEW FEATURES
 __________________________________________

+New in 0.21:
+	Talking waking monsters is fixed.
+	Loading all saved games from 0.020 is fixed.
+	You can now load most saved games from RBDoom 3 BFG (with minor issues).
+	You can now load all saved games from version 0.015 (with minor issues).
+	There's a menu option for Asynchronous SpaceWarp.
+	You can now chose to walk in the direction of either hand when walking.
+	Language is now detected based on sound files not .lang files.
+	Added QuakeCon style teleport option. http://www.gamespot.com/articles/doom-may-have-solved-vrs-traversal-problem/1100-6442439/

 DOOM3-BFG VR : Fully Possessed offers many new features:

 Native support for the HTC Vive via OpenVR when detected.